Ivyson/CG-Game/README.md

 Welcome to the CG-Game repository!
 This project is an exciting journey into the realm of computer graphics and game development.

 ## Getting Started
+To test, Play or experiment with this game, Please follow the following steps:

-Begin by cloning the repository to your local environment: `git clone https://github.com/Ivyson/CG-Game.git`
+-Begin by cloning the repository to your local environment: `git clone https://github.com/Ivyson/CG-Game.git` -Ensure that you have installed Live Server on you IDE, For my case i was using vs-code, You can install the live server.
+-If you have installed the live server extention, open the folder, If using CLI : `cd CG-Game && code .` -If the game is running, great!
+Now to the functionalities of the game:
+        -This is what you are supposed to be seeing:

 ## Prerequisites